graphcore/tutorials/tutorials/poplar/tut5_ml/README.rst

 This tutorial contains a complete training program that performs a logistic regression on the MNIST data set, using gradient descent.
-The files for the demo are in ``tut5_ml``.
+The files for the demo are in ``tut5_ml``, use this as your working directory.
 There are no coding steps in the tutorial.
 The task is to understand the code, build it and run it.
-You can build the code using the supplied makefile.
+You can build the code using the supplied makefile by running ``make``

 Before you can run the code you will need to run the ``get_data.sh`` script to download the MNIST data.